prakashgithubnew/CoreJava/CoreJavaPractise/MiscCoreJava/readme.md

     You can use password as transient because its sensitive data

 **Can we serialize static variables in java**

     Static Variable are not serialized in java hence the same value is gets printed after desrialization.
     Because they belong to class not the instance and in serialization process objects state is maintained in network transfer

 **what happen if we don't serialize in java**

-    BY deffault all objects are saved in Heap Memory in java but to send that object to other services or over network that need to be saved some where and then send it.
-Hence Serialization is needed. if we dont use serialization then objects cannot be saved to any file and therefore cannot be transferred to network.
+    In serialization process objects are converted in to Bytestream which need to be written in a file. if we dont serialize then at the other end it will show java.io.NotSerializableException error if we are using cahcing then it also serializes before it is saved to cache.

 **what is the use of serialversion id in serialization process**